Tipi-Hack/tipi-hack.github.io/_posts/2018-04-08-INS'Hack-18-gcorp-stage2.md

 ### DNA encoding

-Performing static and dynamic anaylysis of the binary, we can see how DNA encoding is performed.
-It is actually a base4 encoding with "A", "C", "G" and "T" characters.
+Performing static and dynamic analysis of the binary, we can see how DNA decoding is performed.
+It is actually a base4 decoding with "A", "C", "G" and "T" characters.

-Each blocs of 4 characters encode 1 byte.
+Each blocks of 4 characters encode 1 byte.
 We have the following correspondance table
 ```
 AAAA => 0x00
 AAAC => 0x01